 "Great Sites Produce great wines!"

 With years of experience brings wine growing wisdom.
 We searched hard to find the right site to produce our wines.
-We found our ideal site on a warm site within a cool climate.
-To date, 33 planted acres in the warmest and driest part of the Willamette Valley, just outside the small town of Monroe.
+We found our ideal location on a warm site within a cool climate.
+To date, out estate vineyard consists of 33 acres planted in Pinot Noir sitting on a cool North/East slope in a warm and dry area of the Willamette Valley, just outside the small town of Monroe.

 Broadley Vineyards is located in an area known locally as the "banana belt."
 The warm air and dry conditions are ideal for maturing Pinot Noir grapes.
 We don't have to struggle to obtain ripeness, and we tend to be able to wait for optimum flavor development before we pick.

 Our soil is a vital component for our vines ultimate character.
-Our red volcanic Jory and Hazelair soils give us good drainage without excessive vigor, as well as a good compliment of minerality and spice that can be tasted in our wines.
+The clay soil makes it possible for us to "dry farm," meaning no need to water.
+Our red volcanic Jory and Hazelair clay soils give us good drainage without excessive vigor, as well as a good compliment of minerality and spice that can be tasted in our wines.

 Another unique aspect in our estate vineyard is our use of the lyre trellis system.
 This approach splits our canopy into two walls of grapes, giving them better sun exposure and air flow for healthy ripening.
 (Approximately 75% of our estate vineyard is planted using the Lyre trellis system and the remainder is planted using vertical trellis.)